 - Fanar Haddad, ‘Competing Victimhoods in a Sectarian Landscape,’ Jadaliyya, Nov 1, 2016; ‘”Shia Forces”; “Iraqi Army” and the Perils of Sect-Coding,’ Jadaliyya, Sept 8, 2016; ‘Shi’a-Centric State-Building and Sunni Rejection in Post-2003 Iraq,’ Carnegie Endowment for International Peace, Jan 2016.

-Mass Atrocity Ending Case Studies.
-Access the qualitative case study research that informed our survey of atrocity endings through this blog compendium of cases.
+Access the Mass Atrocity Ending qualitative case study research that informed our survey of atrocity endings through this blog compendium of cases.
 Each case study is divided into five sections: an introduction; discussing the patterns of violence across the atrocities period; a discussion of the research surrounding the numbers; a description how the violence ended, in line with our criteria; and an explanation of how and why we coded the ending.

 Op-eds, Occasional Papers and Policy Briefings: